 Base yourself in Daylesford or Hepburn Springs, using daylesfordcountryretreats.com.au or dayget.com.au to find a nest.
 You can’t stay here without visiting Hepburn Bathhouse for a soak, and while you’re there, pump mineral water straight from one of the nearby springs.
 For something special, stay (or dine, or both) at the unforgettable Lake House.
 Alla Wolf-Tasker’s team also run Wombat Hill House, a wonderful café and produce store in the Wombat Hill gardens.
 You can also stock up at Winespeake or Blake Family Grocer.

 Further down the hill get your art fix at the Convent Gallery.
 While here, take a drive west, to the charming gold rush towns of Creswick (you can also stay at the excellent RACV Resort here) and Clunes.
-Be sure to pop into Tuki trout farm for lunch or a spot of fishing…it’s a beautiful spot.
+Be sure to pop into Tuki for lunch or a spot of fishing…it’s a beautiful spot.
 Then circle back to The Farmers Arms in Daylesford for dinner.
 Built in 1857, it’s another 7-day-a-week wonder.

 Take the slow road home, driving through Wombat forest, stopping in Trentham for lunch at The Cosmopolitan (little ones will love the expansive garden) and on to the picturesque town of Blackwood, where a visit to the Garden of St Erth will soothe your soul.